• Skip to primary navigation

 Ice cream in a glass sundae cup with a cone on top.

-Making ice cream at home doesn't have to be intimidating or require a bunch of of special equipment!
 This graham cracker ice cream is just as creamy and delicious as any store-bought ice cream out there with no churning or cooking involved.
-I've included a bunch of tips in this recipe so you can make it perfectly on the first try!

 Store-bought ice cream is typically churned.
 Churning ice cream does many things.
 It speeds up the freezing process (resulting in less ice crystals), breaks up the ice crystals into smaller ones for a smooth texture, and incorporates air into the mixture.